camlawlorforsyth/ACCEPT_project/reduction/README.md

 ## Step 3 ##

-In [process_all_data.py](process_all_data.py), ensure the proper flags for bad clusters `b` and done clusters `d` are correctly appended.
+In [process_all_data.py](process_all_data.py), ensure the proper flags for bad clusters (`b`) and done clusters (`d`) are correctly appended.
+'Done' clusters are those that had sufficient counts for analysis, while clusters that had insufficient counts for statistically significant analysis are referred to as 'bad'.

 Ensure that CIAO is running, and then run `python process_all_data.py`.

 Upon completion of the previous command, there will be a file "data/chandrastats.txt" which contains relevant information about each cluster.
 This file also includes the values for the Asymmetry and Clumpiness parameters for each cluster.
-Clusters that had insufficient counts for statistically significant analysis (ie. 'bad' clusters) will have ",,," in the "data/chandrastats.txt" file, where the CAS parameters would be present for 'done' clusters (ie. clusters that had sufficient counts for analysis).
+'Bad' clusters will have ",,," in the "data/chandrastats.txt" file, where the ASC parameters would normally be present for 'done' clusters.

 An unsharp-masked (UM) image ("unsharp.fits") will also be created, and can be found in [cluster_name]/bin=2/UM.

+As the concentration parameter must be computed by hand, navigate to each cluster's directory and open the requisite image.
+Refer to [concentration_README](reduce/concentration_README.md) for further instructions to compute the concentration value.
+The corresponding value must then be recorded in "chandrastats.txt".

 ## Step 4 ##